matiwastaken/aurora/README.md

+# biolink | a simple ass css/js/html bio

+note: edit your button rederects
+note: edit ur discord id, and join discord.gg/lanyard

-# biolink-v2
+# credits
-yeah!

-you can use it, credit would be nice but its optional
+credit would be nice but its optional